paragonie/paseto/docs/RFC/paseto.md

 Both **v1** and **v2** provide authentication of the entire PASETO message, including the **version**, **purpose**, **payload** and **footer**.

 Implementations SHOULD only consider the most recent two versions of the protocol as valid, as such any implementation which accepts a future **v3** protocol version SHOULD reject **v1** tokens.

 # PASETO Protocol Version v1

-Version **v1** is a compatibility mode comprised of cryptographic primitives likely available on legacy systems. **v1** **SHOULD NOT** be used when all systems are able to use **v2**. **v1** **MAY** be used when when compatibility requirements include systems unable to use cryptographic
+Version **v1** is a compatibility mode composed of cryptographic primitives likely available on legacy systems. **v1** **SHOULD NOT** be used when all systems are able to use **v2**. **v1** **MAY** be used when when compatibility requirements include systems unable to use cryptographic